“You’re such an American!”

 The specific items included in these basic categories vary across cultures.
 For instance, an American at home may enjoy football, classic rock, and hot dogs.
 Along those same lines, under those categories, the host culture may value soccer, traditional folk music, and curry.

 Substituting your host culture’s favored activities for fun things you do at home can provide you with a more organic immersion in the host culture.
+A side advantage is that the ongoing cultural learning can even help you become more creative.

 Find ways to reduce your stress